Why is my credit score important?

 If you have limited income or credit history, you can still build your credit without taking on debt.
 Start building credit by,

 If you have a lot of debt to manage, you may be considering a consolidation or personal loan.
 Personal loans are beneficial because they often offer lower interest rates than credit cards, and payment amounts and pay-off dates are predictable.
 For example, rather than making five different payments on five credit cards, you could make one payment per month towards a loan that paid off all five card balances.
-Personal loan help with building credit by increasing your amount of credit available and by adding on-time payments.
+Personal loans help with building credit by increasing your amount of credit available and by adding on-time payments.

 Once again, financial discipline matters here.
 In many cases, the personal loan company cannot “force” you to pay off your cards, and it can’t stop you from using your cards after you pay them off.
-To make this debt reducing strategy work for you, you need to pay off the cards and then not use them.
+To make this debt-reducing strategy work for you, you need to pay off the cards and then not use them.

 Find an answer to your hottest credit question.

 You may be wondering if you should pay cash or finance a car.
 Paying cash or financing a car depends on your situation.
-If you have bad credit, it is way cheaper to pay cash than pay credit-card-interest-rates on a car loan.
+If you have bad credit, it is way cheaper to pay cash than pay credit-card-interest rates on a car loan.
 While paying cash for a car doesn’t help with building credit it helps keep you out of debt.
 If you have good credit, you can get a low-interest auto loan on a used card and pay it off within a few years.
 If you have good credit and a sizable down payment, you can get a low-interest car loan on a new car and drive off the lot with a bit of equity.

 Of course, the problem is, as noted above, is that credit is most available to those that don’t need it.
 If your budget is tight and your credit rating marginal (but you HAVE to have a car), consider a car-buying hack.
 For example, you could work a delivery job a few hours per week to help you make your car payments.
 Or, you could consider co-buying the car and sharing the expenses.
 Keep in mind that insurance rates are higher on financed cars.